 Author: Melissa A. Silver, JD, Legal Editor

-Updated to reflect forthcoming new law clarifying prohibited unfair immigration-related practices.
+Updated to reflect law clarifying prohibited unlawful immigration-related practices, effective January 1, 2017.

-Updated to reflect increase in immigration-related penalties, effective August 1, 2016.
+Updated to reflect E-Verify requirements, effective January 1, 2017.

 HR guidance on hiring immigrants.